-We’ve been to Longleat a couple of times, it’s one of those places that aren’t too far away from us, but far enough.
-We wanted to go in February last year when we were staying at Center Parcs Longleat Forest, but unfortunately it wasn’t open then (you can check opening times here), so we decided to take Arlo for his 1st birthday treat instead.
+We’ve been to Longleat a couple of times, it’s one of those places that isn’t too far away from us, but far enough to make it a bit of a special day out!
+We wanted to go in early February last year when we were staying at Center Parcs Longleat Forest, but unfortunately it wasn’t open then (you can check opening times here), so we decided to take Arlo for his 1st birthday treat instead!

 We paid for the full ticket which includes Longleat house, gardens and safari – if you pre-book online you can save between 10-15% depending on how far away you book.

 We started the day at the safari, where upon arrival you receive your CD to narrate you through the various areas of the park.

 First up is the African Village where you can get out, grab a coffee, look in one of the little shops but more importantly….get up close and personal with the giraffes!

 We also took a stroll through the Lemur Walk but they were huddled in groups around the edges so unfortunately we didn’t get to see them running about.